-Minnesota Vikings played their 2022-2023 NFL pre-season and regular season home football games in U.S. Bank Stadium, the Minnesota Vikings also hosted the Vikings Draft party on April 27, 2023.
+Minnesota Vikings played their 2023-2024 NFL pre-season and regular season home football games in U.S. Bank Stadium, the Minnesota Vikings also hosted the Vikings Draft party on April 25, 2024.

-In fiscal year 2023 the stadium hosted 176 events with 1,291,050 attendees.
-Major concerts took to the stage at U.S. Bank Stadium with music for all ages and all genres: Kenny Chesney Here and Now 2022 Stadium Tour was held on August 6, 2022, Def Leppard and Motley Crue The Stadium Tour was held on August 14, 2022, Rammstein's North America Stadium Tour 2022 was held on August 27, 2022, Red Hot Chili Peppers 2023 Tour was held on April 8, 2023, Luke Combs 2023 World Tour was held on May 13, 2023, and Taylor Swift The Eras Tour had back-to-back shows on June 23 and 24, 2023.
-In addition, the stadium hosted the Super Eid Celebration, Monster Jam shows, many high school and collegiate athletic events, high school proms, graduation ceremonies, and a variety of corporate and other private rental events.
+In fiscal year 2024 the stadium hosted 152 events with 1,197,426 attendees.
+Major concerts took to the stage at U.S. Bank Stadium with music for all ages and all genres: Ed Sheeran's Mathematics Tour was held on August 12, 2023, Billy Joel and Stevie Nicks' Two Icons, One Night Tour was held on November 10, 2023, Chris Stapleton's All-American Road Show Tour was held on April 6, 2024, Kenny Chesney's Sun Goes Down 2024 Tour was held on May 4, 2024, and Morgan Wallen's One Night At A Time 2024 Tour had back-to-back shows on June 20 and June 21, 2024.

+In addition, the stadium hosted an FCS football game featuring North Dakota State University v.
+Eastern Washington University on September 2, 2023, Monster Jam shows, Upper Deck golf, many high school and collegiate athletic events, high school proms, graduation ceremonies, and a variety of corporate and other private rental events.